Levered Free Cash Flow Calculator

 What is levered free cash flow?

-Do you remember free cash flow (also called FCF)?
+Do you remember free cash flow calculator (also called FCF)?
 Well, levered free cash flow is a related concept that considers the company has already paid its mandatory debt for the period.
 After such payment, the levered free cash flow (LFCF) is the remaining money.

 It is an essential financial indicator because it shows the company's capability to: